JoyMonteiro/bharatsim-tutorial/source/epidemiology-residence-times.rst

 This is the only role of the uniform distribution here.

-Now, *what is the probability that an individual will leave a compartment at some time $t$?* In our scheme, this is equivalent to asking, what is the probability of the event occurring between $t$ and $t + \Delta t$.
+Now, we ask ourself the following question: *what is the probability that an individual will leave a compartment at some time $t$?* In our scheme, this is equivalent to asking what the probability is of the event occurring between time $t$ and $t + \Delta t$.
 We will call this probability $P(t)\Delta t$.
 We’ve also discretized time into units of $\Delta t$, so we can define $t = n\Delta t$, where $n$ is the number of steps of $\Delta t$.

-This allows us to reframe the problem as, *what is the probability that the individual will leave the compartment after exactly $n$ steps?* This is given by:
+This allows us to reframe the problem as this: *what is the probability that the individual will leave the compartment after exactly $n$ steps?* This is given by:

 $$\text{Prob. that event occurs exactly after $n$ steps} = (1-p)^n p.$$